typed-ember/ember-cli-typescript/README.md

 addon, simple move `ember-cli-typescript` from `devDependencies` to `dependencies` in your `package.json`.

-## New modules API

-Note: the new modules API is not yet supported by the official typings (which are distinct from this addon, though we install them).
-We hope to have support for them shortly!

 ## Not (yet) supported

 While TS already works nicely for many things in Ember, there are a number of